DevManSam777/devleads/docs/SETUP-GUIDE.md

    - SMTP Server Address
    - Port Number (usually 587 or 465)
    - Whether SSL/TLS is required
-4. GMAIL and Outlook use port 587
+4. GMAIL, Outlook, and ZOHO Mail use port 587

 ---